Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter010.md

 "Hello," she said aloud, addressing the spirit directly.
 "I see you've been working on spatial optimization.
 Very innovative."

-Golden text appeared in the air around her: "Gravitational Flexibility Implementation Successful!
-Multi-Directional Access Patterns Established.
-Academic Efficiency Projected to Increase by 341%.
-Additional Enhancement Protocols Available Upon Request."
+Golden text appeared in the air around her: "Balance of Gravity Made Flexible!
+Paths of Movement Multiply for Greater Wisdom!
+Learning Flourishes by Ancient Measures!"

 "That's quite impressive," Lin said carefully, "but some of the people here are having difficulty adjusting to the new system.
 Could we perhaps add some transitional features to help them adapt?"

-The text reformed with helpful enthusiasm: "User Adaptation Assistance Available!
-Implementing Stability Enhancement Features Now."
+The text reformed with helpful enthusiasm: "Aid for the Struggling Ones!
+Harmony Shall Embrace All Seekers of Wisdom!"

 Immediately, soft nets of golden energy appeared beneath all the floating people, ready to catch anyone who might fall.
 Handholds of crystallized light materialized along walls and platforms, providing secure gripping points for those who preferred to move cautiously.
 Most helpfully, gentle currents of air began flowing through the room, creating easy guidance for anyone who wanted to move between levels without fully embracing the voluntary nature of gravity.